Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Experiments

+\paragraph{Results.} While \cref{fig:teaser} shows qualitative results of human gaze and model attention, \cref{tab:fixation_vs_attention} indicates that there is a high degree of M-H similarity across both datasets.
+We observe that metrics (AUC-J, CC) often approach the H-H scores, and importantly, significantly improve over random chance (H-H Shuff.).
+In \cref{fig:true_bins}, we plot AUC-Judd and NSS against GT memorability bins and observe that the similarity between model attention and human gaze maps increases with GT memorability scores in both datasets.
+This suggests that highly memorable videos have clear regions of focus for both humans and the model.
+Please refer to the supplement~\cref{subsec:metrics_and_complexity} for other metrics.

+Furthermore, we replicate these results on image datasets by using a model pretrained on LaMem~\cite{khosla_understanding_2015} and fine-tuned on FIGRIM~\cite{figrim} (supplement~\cref{subsec:image_memorability}).

-We also considered the shuffled AUC (sAUC)~\cite{zhang2008sun} but it tends to unjustly penalize valid central predictions \cite{Neil2020}.
+\paragraph{Center bias.} Among metrics, we also considered the shuffled AUC (sAUC)~\cite{zhang2008sun}, but it tends to unjustly penalize valid central predictions~\cite{Neil2020}.
 Therefore, we introduce a metric to measure relative similarity, \emph{AUC-Percentile}.
-For each video frame $f_i$, the true similarity score is computed using AUC-Judd between the model's attention map $\alpha_i$ and the corresponding gaze fixation density map $G_i$.
-We then perform a permutation test by comparing the attention map $\alpha_i$ of video $V$ against the fixation map $\hat{G}_i$ from a randomly chosen video $\hat{V}$, where $\hat{V} \neq V$.
-This process is repeated 100 times for each frame, yielding a distribution of 100 AUC-Judd scores under the null hypothesis of no specific relationship between $\alpha_i$ and $\hat{G}_i$.
-The percentile of the true similarity score within the distribution of permuted AUC-Judd scores is called the AUC-Percentile score for each frame.
-We compute average over all frames to obtain the AUC-Percentile for a video.
-A high percentile indicates that the true AUC-Judd score is greater than what would be expected by chance.

-\paragraph{Overall performance.} \cref{tab:fixation_vs_attention} indicates that there is a high degree of similarity in the gaze map and the attention map across both datasets.
-However, metrics such as CC and KLD indicate that the maps are less similar in VideoMem than Memento10k, perhaps due to issues with VideoMem.

-\paragraph{AUC-Judd by true memorability bins.} In \cref{fig:true_bins}, the similarity between model attention and human gaze maps shows an upward trend as the ground-truth memorability scores increase, suggesting that highly memorable videos have clear regions of focus for humans and model.
+For a given video, we compare the true AUC-Judd between model attention and human gaze against a distribution of AUC-Judd values calculated by comparing model attention from that video and human gaze from other randomly selected videos.
+The percentile of the true AUC-Judd score within the distribution of random AUC-Judd scores estimates the probability that the true score is video-specific and is not obtained by chance or due to center bias.
+For instance, a model driven purely by center-bias (using a 2D Gaussian, $\sigma{=}$10\% of the scene height~\cite{Lyu2020AttCorr}) yields an average AUC-Percentile score of \meansem{76.17}{2.62} on Memento10K and \meansem{68.47}{2.82} for VideoMem.
+Results in \cref{tab:fixation_vs_attention} show that our model's AUC-P scores at \meansem{82.91}{1.65} and \meansem{88.88}{1.29} exceed these center-bias-driven AUC-P scores.

+Another approach to rule out the possibility that the high M-H similarity is due to center bias involves a direct comparison between the performance of the previously explained Gaussian-based center bias model~\cite{Lyu2020AttCorr} and our proposed gaze prediction model.
+We use the Gaussian to simulate central fixation and calculate median AUC-J score across frames per video.
+Compared to the Gaussian, our model is better aligned with human fixations across videos on both datasets, Memento10K ($p=0.003$) and VideoMem ($p=5.80\times 10^{-12}$).

-\subsection{Panoptic segmentation}
+\subsection{Panoptic Segmentation}